 According to the National Center for Education Statistics, 64% of school budget expenditures are on staff salaries alone (NCES 2020).
 Given this expenditure category's dominance, it is important to get this category as accurate as possible for your budget.
 By starting the salary analysis early in your budget development calendar, you can nail down the impacts of advancing staff on guides and new positions needed.
 It is best to build a staffing roster, complete with new positions, early.
 Then repeat the process much later.
 Staffing is never as constant as school business officials would like.
 Throughout the year, there are leaves, retirements, lateral guide movements, resignations and terminations.

 Build a complete staffing roster by the end of the first couple of months of your budget calendar.
 Then redo the process during the last couple of months of your budget calendar.
-The latter roster has much more accurate budgetary numbers than the former, as it almost always pickup several mid-year staffing changes that occur in the middle months of the budget development process.
+The latter roster has much more accurate budgetary numbers than the former, as it almost always picks up several mid-year staffing changes that occur in the middle months of the budget development process.
 The earlier staffing roster is helpful because it gives you a good approximation of what at least 64% of the budget will look like.

 Best Practice #3: Leverage Broker Projections